2.1 Statement of Compliance

 Loans & Borrowings:

-Borrowings are initially recognised at fair value, net of transaction cost incurred.
-After initial recognition, interestbearing loans and borrowings are subsequently measured at amortised cost using the EIR (Effective Interest Rate) method.
-Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortization process.
+Borrowings are initially recognized at fair value, net of transaction cost incurred.
+After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR (Effective Interest Rate) method.
+Gains and losses are recognized in profit or loss when the liabilities are derecognized as well as through the EIR amortization process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included as finance costs in the statement of profit and loss.

 Derecognition: